djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 To 'kick' it into gear I:

-- launch AMD Radeom (red icon in taskbar)
+- launch AMD Radeon (red icon in taskbar)
 - open up display settings and press detect
 - power off and on the monitor
 - wiggle the cable at the back of the graphics card